andypowe11/AWS-Claudia-AWSBot/README.md

 Put bot.js in the project folder.

+Edit the two arrays (starters and stoppers) at the top of bot.js to configure the names of any instances you want your Slack users to be able to stop and start (the lists can be different).

 Follow https://claudiajs.com/tutorials/installing.html to give Claudia.js
 enough AWS access to deploy the Lambda function and API Gateway.

-Deploy to AWS with the following command:
+Then deploy your bot to AWS with the following command:

     claudia create --region eu-west-1 --api-module bot